ericchiang/blog/content/post/tpm-keys.md

 ## TPMs on Linux
 The Kernel exposes the TPM under `/dev/tpm0` and `/dev/tpmrm0`. `tpm0` provides direct access to the TPM relying on userland to synchronize and load/unload keys, while `tpmrm0` uses the Kernel’s builtin resource manager.
 We’ll be using `tpmrm0` for this post.

 Once we’ve opened a file handle we can use [github.com/google/go-tpm][go-tpm] to execute TPM commands.
-Here’s a program that users the TPM as a source of randomness.
+Here’s a program that uses the TPM as a source of randomness.

 ```
 f, err := os.OpenFile("/dev/tpmrm0", os.O_RDWR, 0)